Geoff Chappell - Software Analyst

 The SourceHandle and TargetHandle arguments specify which partitions to operate on, as source and target.
 All operations require a target.
 Some, presently just one, require a source.
 For others, supplying a source is an error.

-The PartitionInformation and PartitionInformationLength arguments are respectively the address and size (in bytes) of a buffer that either provides information or receives it.
+The PartitionInformation and PartitionInformationLength arguments are respectively the address and size (in bytes) of a buffer that either provides information to the function or receives it as output.
 What the function interprets of the buffer or puts into it depends on the information class.

 The function returns STATUS_SUCCESS if successful, else a negative error code.